amanda cornish

 presence and absence.

-Cornish is a current MA Sculpture student at The Royal
+Amanda Cornish graduated with a MA Sculpture (2023-24) from The Royal

 College of Art, where she also completed the Graduate